Answers to our Clients’ Most Frequently Asked Questions

 - Page 3

-Are there any Affirmative Defenses Employers Can Rely Upon to Defeat Employment-related Claims made by Employees?
+Are There Any Affirmative Defenses Employers Can Rely Upon to Defeat Employment-Related Claims?

 Yes, the good news is that there are a lot of affirmative defenses that are raised by the employer typically when it files an answer to a civil complaint (i.e., lawsuit) that if proven will defeat one or more claims alleged by an employee, in whole or in part.